-The Xtreme 5 cooler is a good option if you want something affordable, but with a big capacity.
-It has an insulated lid and walls, and it can keep ice frozen for up to five days, even in temperatures that are as high as 90°F. That’s impressive for a $50 cooler!
+The Xtreme 5 Cooler is a good option if you want something affordable, but with a big capacity.
+It has an insulated lid and walls, and it can keep drinks ice cold for up to five days, even in temperatures that are as high as 90°F. That’s impressive for a $50 cooler!

 One thing to note is that this specific cooler does not have wheels.
 Instead, it features two sturdy grab handles that are textured for improved grip.
 The Xtreme 5 camping cooler is available in an option with wheels, but that one has a smaller capacity.